 - Created on the 2 February, 2017.

-The minimum detectable sensitivity limit of thyroxine (T4) using this throxine ELISA kit was approximately 8.0 nmol/l.
-The assay dynamic range for this determined to be between 25.0 – 250.0 nmol/l.
+The minimum detectable sensitivity limit of thyroxine (T4) using this thyroxine ELISA kit was approximately 8.0 nmol/l.
+The dynamic range for this ELISA assay is determined to be between 25.0 – 250.0 nmol/l.

 - Determination of Protein Bound Iodine.
 Joumal Biological Chemistry (1948) 173, 175.
 Barker, S.B.